Night Driving and Road Safety

 - Be extra cautious at all intersections when driving at night – both for those skipping the red light and criminals seeking to pounce on vehicles that are stationary.

 - Approach slowly, look both ways and proceed with caution - do not assume safety!

-- Do not blind drunk drivers -they have a habit of driving towards bright lights while driving at night.
+- Do not blind drunk drivers with your headlights on main beam -they have a tendency to drive towards bright lights while driving at night.

 - Do not use cruise control when driving at night – keep both hands on the steering wheel and all your focus on steering the vehicle safely!

 It is advised that employers establish a safe driving policy taking cognisance of routes, work and driving hours to reduce required travel at night.

 One of the reasons why it is best to avoid driving at night is the risks of vehicle failure and other emergencies that could leave you stranded in dangerous areas.
 There is less traffic, more criminal activity and fewer opportunities for assistance from the right responders!

 - If you have car trouble, pull off the road as far as possible.
 Warn approaching traffic at once by setting up reflecting triangles near your vehicle and 45 to100m behind it.